guneycansanli/packer-proxmox/README.md

 | `PROXMOX_API_TOKEN_SECRET` | Proxmox API token secret | Yes | |
 | `RUNNER_IP_ADDRESS` | IP address of the Gitlab runner | Yes | Only for build |
 | `PASSWORD` | Password for user `ubuntu` | Yes | Only for build |

-**Note:** about `RUNNER_IP_ADDRESS` variable: This variable is only required if you are using the Gitlab CI/CD pipeline.
-The reason for this is that the runner is running in Docker, and the Docker container does not have access to the Proxmox API.
-To get around this, we need to use the IP address of the host machine.

 ### Username and password
 The default username for the VM is `ubuntu`.